On the $H$-ring structure of infinite Grassmannians: Finite dimensionality

-Now, if an idempotent $Q$ is sufficiently close to the idempotent $P$ then $1-P-Q=(1-2Q)(1-P-Q+2QP)$ becomes invertible.
-Indeed, in the decoposition the first term is an involution, and the second term is invertible by Neumann series arguments.
+Now, if an idempotent $Q$ is sufficiently close to the idempotent $P$, then $1-P-Q=(1-2Q)(1-P-Q+2QP)$ becomes invertible.
+Indeed, the first term in the product is an involution, and the second term is invertible by Neumann series arguments.
 But then